Letters of Administration in British Columbia

 A person’s “estate” consists of all the things that he or she owns at death.
 Things such as a car, bank accounts, clothes, jewelry, and/or business interest – anything that he or she owns is part of that person’s estate.
 Joint accounts and beneficiary designation accounts such as TFSA or life insurance policies are NOT part of a person’s estate for probate purposes.

 How is the estate transferred after you die?

-- either in accordance with your Will, or
+- either in accordance with your Will (for more information please see our Grant of Probate page), or

 - if you die “intestate”, meaning without a Will the estate is distributed as per the Wills, Estates and Succession Act.

 Do you need to apply for Letters of Administration?

 We offer a no charge initial consultation respecting an estate.
 We will let you know if letters of administration is required.
 But, generally, you do not have to apply for a Grant of Administration is the gross value of the estate is less than $25,000.

 If you are the executor or the administrator of an estate, you may be able to handle it yourself, but your job will be made considerably easier if you find a lawyer you trust who knows her way around the business of estates.

 If there is no Will, then there is no executor.
 Instead someone has to act as the administrator.
 The Wills, Estates and Succession Act establishes the people who have a right to administer the estate when a person dies without a will, such as the spouse of the deceased, or someone nominated by the spouse or a child of the deceased.

 If there is no next of kin willing and able to handle this responsibility, then the Public Guardian and Trustee may consider administering the estate after an assessment determines whether their services are warranted.
 If no one applies to administer the estate, the court may appoint an Official Administrator, which will likely take more time and cost more, than if there was a will.
 The powers and duties of an administrator are roughly equivalent to those of an executor.